ssbc/ssb-sort/README.md

 ### sort (set)

-sort a set by causal order, sorts first by causal order, but if two messages are concurrent, breaks the tie by their received, then self-stated timestamps, then order by keys.
+sort a set (array of unique messages) by causal order, sorts first by causal order, but if two messages are concurrent, breaks the tie by their received, then self-stated timestamps, then order by keys.

 ### sort.heads (set)